Ban on texting while driving speeds through Florida legislature

-TALLAHASSEE, Florida The Florida Senate voted unanimously on Tuesday to ban texting while driving, sending the proposal to likely passage in the House of Representatives.
+TALLAHASSEE, Fla., April 16 The Florida Senate voted unanimously on Tuesday to ban texting while driving, sending the proposal to likely passage in the House of Representatives.

 "It's become an epidemic," said Senator Nancy Detert, a Republican who has been trying for five years to pass the bill.
 "This needs to stop."